We all want our Macs to run fast and hate it if the machine keeps freezing (or completely frozen, sometimes). When that happens, frustration sets in.

-A MacBook or iMac can freeze while running certain apps with a symptom being unresponsive.
+A MacBook or iMac can freeze while running certain apps with a symptom of being unresponsive.
 Other times, macOS may hang up while you surf the Internet via a web browser like Safari, Chrome, Firefox, etc.

 There are quite a few possible causes out there.
 For example, your Mac may have too many login items auto launching upon start-up, or lots of background app clutter.

 What to do?
-The easiest fixes are: reduce the number of login items, force quit those frozen applications, update your Mac to latest macOS (i.e. Catalina), etc.
+The easiest fixes are: reduce the number of login items, force quit those frozen applications, update your Mac to the latest macOS (i.e. Catalina), etc.